DeverKN/Final-Project/README.md

        FImpure :: g x -> (x -> FFree g a) -> FFree g a
 ```

-and here is the equivalent version in TypeScript
+and here is the equivalent version in TypeScript (it's a bit more complicated but it's basically equivalent)

 ```ts
 type FFree<F extends HKTTag, A, ParamTypes extends any[] = [], X = any> =